 Sorite

-The word sorite comes from the Greek word soros, meaning, “heap”.
+The word sorite comes from the Greek word soros, which means, “heap”.

-A sorite is a discourse progressing by reiteration of the same syntactic form.
+A sorite is a discourse that progresses by repeating the same syntactic form, with the same discursive function.

-The sorite of the heap is one of the famous paradoxes proposed by Eubulide, a Greek philosopher, contemporary of Aristotle:
+The sorite of the heap is one of the famous paradoxes proposed by Eubulide, a Greek philosopher, contemporary of Aristotle.
+The paradox progresses by repeating the same action:

-A grain of wheat is not enough to make a heap of wheat, nor two grains, nor three grains, etc.
+One grain of wheat is not enough to make a heap of wheat, nor two grains, nor three grains, and so on.

-In other words, if n grains do not make a heap, n + 1 do not make a heap either.
+In other words, if n grains do not make a heap, then n + 1 will not make a heap.

-So no amount of grains of wheat can make up a pile of wheat.
+So no number of grains of wheat can make up a heap of wheat.

 This paradox can be illustrated by any collective name: cluster, crowd, flock, army, collection, bouquet, collective

-A rhetorical sorite (gradatio, climax) is a discourse progressing by the reiteration of the same cause-effect, begetter-begotten relation, or simply temporal succession of linked events, building up to a climax, as in the following poem:
+A rhetorical sorite (gradatio, climax) is a discourse that progresses by repeating the same cause-effect, begetter-begotten relationship, or simply a temporal sequence of related events, building up to a climax, as in the following poem:

 Cursed be

-Of the blacksmith who forged the iron of the ax
+Of the blacksmith who forged the iron of the axe

 With which the woodcutter fell the oak